unlock-protocol/docs/developers/smart-contracts-architecture/discount-codes.md

 We created a contract that allows you to add discount codes to your lock.
 For example, enter the code `joe rogan` for 50% off.

 The contract is deployed here and may be leveraged by all v7 locks \(i.e. you do not need to deploy your own discount code contract\):
- - Mainnet address: TBD
+ - Mainnet address: 0x3c895c794be4dc403f8802ef6d95aa1de3cbb04c
- - Rinkeby address: TBD
+ - Rinkeby address: 0x13738ae895f1e35eedf7f3227109567a5ce40eab

 ## How it works

 A discount code is simply a secret.
 The secret can be anything but is most commonly a string.

 The code is hashed to create a private key.
 Given a private key, we can generate an Ethereum address.
-We call this the `codeAccount` and we can store the `codeAccount.address` \(or `codeAddress`\) publicly without risking exposing the secret itself on-chain.
+We call this the `codeAccount` and we can store the `codeAccount.address` \(or `codeAddress`\) publicly without exposing the secret itself on-chain.

 In order to purchase with a discount applied, we generate a signature with `codeAccount.sign(sha(keyOwner))` where `keyOwner` is the address of the account that's purchasing a key.